 What makes this project all the more exciting is the fact that basketball already has a proven audience in China.
 In recent years, the NBA has become China’s most popular league sport.
 Estimates indicate over 300 million Chinese citizens play the sport.

 The NBA has already capitalized on this enthusiasm to launch its Chinese league in 2008.
 The Chinese Ministry of Education has also helped develop programs for the sport.

 But it’s the link between basketball and its digital counterpart that could be most profitable.
 A report by Niko Partners in 2018 stated that China will have more than 768 million gamers by 2022.
 Plus, it should easily maintain its position as the world’s largest games market.

 Overall, the NBA will be keen to develop its relationship with China as it aims to expand global branding.
 The sporting league’s partnership with Take-Two is one of the most forward-thinking pro esports ventures in the world, showing traditional sports and competitive gaming can work well together.

-Ultimately, the NBA2K could easily become one of China’s biggest esports.
+Ultimately, the NBA2K could easily become one of China’s biggest esports games.